bt-koch/newsews/README.md

 # newsews

-Implementation of an Early Warnings System based on News sentiment
+Implementation of an Early Warning Indicator based on News sentiment